-Water, Wastewater and Drainage Operations - Rate and Fee Schedule - Table 1
+Water, Wastewater and Drainage Operations - Rates and Fees - Table 1

-Georgetown provides retail water to the residents of the District and establishes the rates and fees for such service, subject to change from time to time.
+Georgetown provides retail water service to the residents of the District and establishes the rates and fees for such service, subject to change from time to time.
 Liberty Hill provides retail wastewater service to residents of the District and establishes rates and fees for wastewater service, subject to change from time to time.
-The following schedule sets forth the monthly rates and fees for the Georgetown water service and Liberty Hill's wastewater service, respectively, which have been in effect since January 1, 2014 in the case of Georgetown, and since January 1, 2018 in the case of Liberty Hill.
-For further information, please contact Georgetown and Liberty Hill.